01-edu/Branch-AI/piscine/week02/day04/ex05/audit/README.md

 ```

 It is important to notice that the Decision Tree overfits very easily.
 It learns easily the training data but is not able to extrapolate on the test set.
-This algorithm is not used a lot its overfitting ability.
+This algorithm is not used a lot because of its overfitting ability.

-However, Random Forest and Gradient Boosting propose a solid approach to correct the over fitting (in that case the parameters `max_depth` is set to None that is why the Random Forest over fits the data).
+However, Random Forest and Gradient Boosting propose a solid approach to correct the overfitting (in that case the parameters `max_depth` is set to None that is why the Random Forest overfits the data).
 These two algorithms are used intensively in Machine Learning Projects.